Snake Plant vs ZZ Plant: Which Low-Maintenance Houseplant Wins?

 Can I keep a snake plant and ZZ plant in the same pot?

 Technically yes — they share similar soil, light, and watering needs.
 However, they compete for root space and grow at slightly different rates, making it harder to repot or divide later.
+The ZZ’s large rhizomes can also crowd out the snake plant’s roots over time.
 Separate pots give you more control and let each plant develop its natural form.

 Which plant is better for a bedroom?